Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 `RuleConfiguration.json` is a configuration that says something about which fields the actual rule in `RuleHandlerObject` should be used on and possibly which effect it should have.
 A function defined in `RuleHandlerObject` can be set up multiple times in `RuleConfiguration.json`.
 You can almost think of it as "instances" of the function.

-## Module 5 - Comprhension check: Expand process with confirmation step
+## Module 5 - Comprehension check: Expand process with confirmation step

 ### Which Altinn-specific traits are on every process task?